jrief/django-formset/docs/source/model-collections.rst

 case the ``User`` object.
 Since we have a *one-to-one* relation, there can only be *no* or *one* related ``ExtendUser`` object.
 If there is none, create it.

-Finally, our ``UserCollection`` must be served by a Django view class.
+Finally, our ``UserCollection`` must be made editable and served by a Django view class.
 Since this is a common use case, **django-formset** offers the class :class:`formset.views.EditCollectionView` which is specialized in editing related models starting from a dedicated object.
 The latter usually is determined by using a unique identifier, for instance its primary key or a slug.

 .. django-view:: extend_user
 	:view-function: type('UserCollectionView', (SessionFormCollectionViewMixin, model_collections.UserCollectionView), {}).as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'extend-user'}, collection_kwargs={'renderer': FormRenderer(field_css_classes='mb-3')})